 Treatment of Canine Miscarriages

-Once your female dog begins to spontaneously abort or absorb her litter, there is nothing you can do to stop it, so you cannot really “treat” the miscarriage itself.
-The only thing you can do following a pregnancy loss is get to the root of why your female dog lost her litter and try to prevent it from happening in future.
+When a female dog naturally loses or absorbs her litter, it is not possible to stop the process, so we can’t really ‘treat’ the miscarriage itself.
+However, after a pregnancy loss, it’s important to investigate why the dog lost her litter and take steps to prevent it from happening again in the future.

 Because there are so many causes of canine miscarriage, the treatment will vary and, depending on the cause, there may also be permanent long-term health consequences for the mother.
 For example, dogs who contracted Brucellosis or a uterine infection will not be able to give birth normally in the future, if at all.
 Other dogs who experienced pregnancy losses due to causes such as genetic defects or a hormone imbalance should be able to cope with normal pregnancies in future, with the correct management and precautionary measures.